-Since 1987, the Heads of State or Government of SAARC at successive Summits have reiterated the need to strengthen and intensify regional cooperation to preserve, protect and manage the diverse and fragile eco-systems of the region including the need to address the challenges posed by climate change and natural disasters.
+The Heads of State or Government of the Member States of SAARC, at successive Summits since 1987, have reiterated the need to strengthen and intensify regional cooperation to preserve, protect and manage the diverse and fragile eco-systems of the region including the need to address the challenges posed by climate change and natural disasters.
 The Leaders noted that the development process and prospects of the Member States were being severely undermined by these challenges.

 Meetings of the SAARC Environment Ministers

 SAARC Environment Ministers have met periodically to take stock of progress and to further enhance regional cooperation in the area of environment, climate change and natural disasters.
 Since 1992, SAARC Environment Ministers have met nine times.